yaox12/python_crawlers/README.md

-Trying to learn python crawlers.
+Try some python crawlers.

 url: Some tests with Python urllib.

 panda: A scrapy project.